Neotibicen

-Cicadas of the genus Neotibicen are large-bodied insects of the family Cicadidae that appear in summer or early fall in eastern North America.
+Cicadas of the genus Neotibicen are large-bodied insects of the family Cicadidae that appear in summer or early fall in eastern North America and formerly Bermuda.
 Common names include cicada, harvestfly, jar fly, and the misnomer locust.

+Taxonomy

 In 2015, these species were moved from the genus Tibicen (now genus Lyristes Horvath, 1926), which was redefined in the twenty-first century to include only a few European species, while species from the Western United States and Mexico are now placed in a separate genus, Hadoa.
 In addition, several former Neotibicen species have been moved to the genus Megatibicen.